 If a taxpayer does not qualify for the safe harbor as outlined above, business income could still qualify as trade or business income.
 Taxpayers should work closely with their advisors to review their situation and ensure that appropriate documentation is maintained to substantiate the trade or business requirement.

 After concluding that the rental activity qualifies for IRC Section 199A, there are some additional hurdles to overcome before the 20% deduction may be claimed.
-For real estate investors earning over $315,000 for married filing jointly, and $157,500 for single filers, the deduction is limited to a percentage of wages paid with respect to the trade or business, or the combination of a percentage of wages paid, plus a percentage of the unadjusted basis of the property.
+In 2020, for real estate investors earning over $326,600 for married filing jointly, and $163,300 for single filers, the deduction is limited to a percentage of wages paid with respect to the trade or business, or the combination of a percentage of wages paid, plus a percentage of the unadjusted basis of the property.
+These limitation thresholds are adjusted annually for inflation with the 2021 threshold rising to $329,800 for joint filers and $164,900 for single filers.
 When an investor owns multiple rental properties, there are additional planning opportunities to maximize the IRC Section 199A deduction under the aggregation rules.

-There are a number of strategies that can help real estate owners maximize their potential qualified business income deduction and navigate the wage-and-property-test constraints.
+There are several strategies that can help real estate owners maximize their potential qualified business income deduction and navigate the wage-and-property-test constraints.

 If you have questions or would like more information, please contact Christy Woods at email@example.com or by phone at 844.4WINDES (844.494.6337).